 - Hey Humans fluoride and fluoride-free toothpaste – Shop here

 Many natural toothpastes contain xylitol, a natural sugar alcohol.
-Although this product is safe for humans, it is TOXIC to dogs even in small doses.
+Although this product is safe for humans, it is highly toxic to dogs even in small doses.
 Please store products with xylitol securely out of their reach and never use xylitol on dogs.

-There are several eco friendly toothpaste options that use a glass jar instead of a plastic tube!
-The lids may still be plastic, so these are not always 100% plastic free.
+There are several zero waste toothpaste options that use a glass jar instead of a plastic tube!
+The lids may still be plastic, so these are not always 100% plastic-free.
 These can be a nice low waste toothpaste option though, especially for people switching directly from conventional toothpaste products.